cloudmesh/classes/docs/source/i524/technologies.rst

 ----------------------------------------------------------------------

 197. UIMA

-Tika :cite:`www-tika`:
+381. Tika

      "The Apache Tika toolkit detects and extracts metadata and text from over a thousand different file types (such as PPT, XLS, and PDF).
-All of these file types can be parsed through a single interface, making Tika useful for search engine indexing, content analysis, translation, and much more."
+All of these file types can be parsed through a single interface, making Tika useful for search engine indexing, content analysis, translation, and much more. :cite:`www-tika`"

 SQL(NewSQL)